axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

 <h1>In Conclusion&hellip;</h1>
  <p>It seems that even individual results are based on the work of communities.</p>
  <p>For example, in the case of muy Patreon sponsorships I know that what I am doing is thanks to 1) the people who build, maintain, and promote YouTube, and 2) youtubers who normalized publishing videos for a living.
-But they already got compensated for their contributions to bring it to this point: I don't feel an obligation to compensate them further.
-However, maybe the people who view and comment on my videos should benefit, too, in that they are part of making my sponsorships happen.
-I could create a <span class="_paradigm">RAD</span> community to make them part of this thing, according to their contributions.</p>
+But they already got compensated for their contributions to bring it to this point: I don't feel an obligation to compensate them further.</p>
+ <p>However, maybe the people who view and comment on my videos should benefit from the Patreon dividends, too, in that they are part of making my sponsorships happen.
+I could create a separate <span class="_paradigm">RAD</span> community to share that revenue according to their contributions.</p>
  <p>In any case, it seems that we need groups, after all.</p>

 <h1 class="_section">ENDNOTES</h1>